 Section B: The Changing Economic World.

-This includes studying global variations in economic development and quality of life, transnational corporations, international aid, a newly emerging economy case study, and a case study of the economic future of the UK.
+This includes studying global variations in economic development and quality of life, transnational corporations, international aid, Brazil as a newly emerging economy case study, and a case study of the economic future of the UK.

 Section C: The Challenge of Resource Management.

-Unit 3 exam: Geographical Applications.
-90 mins exam.
-35% of GCSE.
+Paper 3 exam: Geographical Applications.
+1 hour 15 mins exam.
+30% of the GCSE.

 Section A: Issue Evaluation.